Movers and SHAKERS

 "all the marks that existed in the world in the summer of 1922 were not worth enough, by November of 1923, to buy a single newspaper or a tram ticket.
 That was the spectacular part of the collapse, but most of the real loss in money wealth had been suffered much earlier."

-The head of Scion Asset Management cautioned that bitcoin was overpriced and that a dangerous borrowing binge had fueled the crypto boom.
+Burry, who is the head of Scion Asset Management, cautioned that bitcoin was overpriced and that a dangerous borrowing binge had fueled the crypto boom.
 He described the Federal Reserve as a "misguided monster" relaying its job is not to prop up markets.
 And he showed news reports of supply shortages and hoarding as evidence of a mounting inflation threat.

 Among his investment tip tweets he wrote: